Baked Bean Month

 Reims Cathedral after a successful campaign by Joan of Arc.

-with foreign capital.
-Today, NEC has structured its organization around
+venture with foreign capital.
+Today, NEC has structured its organization

-three principal segments: IT solutions, network solutions and electronic
+around three principal segments: IT solutions, network solutions

-by Bolshevik Chekists at the Ipatiev House in Yekaterinburg, Russia.
+murdered by Bolshevik Chekists at the Ipatiev House in Yekaterinburg,

 1838 - Douglas Corrigan took off from Brooklyn to fly the "wrong

-Hyatt Regency in Kansas City, Missouri killing 114 people and injuring
+the Hyatt Regency in Kansas City, Missouri killing 114 people and

 1984 - The national drinking age in the United States was changed